Sanctuary Garden

 That is the repair.

-THIS IS YOU SIPPING YOUR OWN MEDICINE
+THIS IS US SIPPING OUR OWN MEDICINE

-Where your name feels like home.
+Where our name feels like home.

 Where leadership rises from coherence, not control.